“Worship God!” Rev. 22:9

 Trust me.”

-I let the words sink in, and know they are the truth.
-Countless times he has led us out of a valley of death and set us back on the mountaintop.
+I let the words sink in and know they are true.
+Countless times has he led us out of the valley of death and set us back on the mountaintop.
 My cup overflows.
-Only goodness and mercy…
+Only goodness and mercy will follow me…

 “Thank you, Lord.”

-He doesn’t need to say many words for my confidence to return, for deep inner joy and peace to grow.
-To feel certain that all is well.
+His few words suffice.
+My confidence returns, deep inner joy and peace well up.
+All will be well.
 All is well with my soul, my children, and our lives.

-Returning home, I open my bible at random:
+Arriving home, I walk to my desk and open my bible at random:

 Amen.
 So be it.